Authorised self lay provider

-The water company must be contacted by either the developer or the self-lay provider so they are able to do a technical evaluation of the development.
+The water company must be contacted by either the developer or the self-lay provider so they can do a technical evaluation of the development.
 This will allow the water company to confirm its ability to supply the proposed development.
 The water company will also specify the point of connection for the project at this stage.

-At this stage a full application will need to be made by either the self lay provider or the developer.
-A completed application form along with all necessary information will submitted to the relevant water company.
+At this stage, a full application will need to be made by either the self lay provider or the developer.
+A completed application form along with all necessary information will be submitted to the relevant water company.

-At this stage either the self lay provider or the developer need to submit a completed design of the new water infrastructure to the relevant water company to be vetted.
+At this stage, either the self lay provider or the developer needs to submit a completed design of the new water infrastructure to the relevant water company to be vetted.
 Alternatively, a request can be submitted for the new water infrastructure to be designed by the water company.

 Once the pre-start meeting, the return of a signed legal agreement and the payments of all relevant charges have been completed, the self lay provider or the developer can submit a notification to the water company to allow them to start laying the mains.